The Google Cloud CLI provides an installer for each supported platform and can be deployed interactively or non-interactively.

 If you're using a screen reader, check the Turn on screen reader mode checkbox.
 This option configures

 gcloudto use status trackers instead of unicode spinners, display progress as a percentage, and flatten tables.
 For more information, see the Accessibility features guide.

-Cloud SDK requires Python; supported versions are Python 3 (preferred, 3.5 to 3.8) and Python 2 (2.7.9 or later).
-By default, the Windows version of Cloud SDK comes bundled with Python 3 and Python 2.
-To use Cloud SDK, your operating system must be able to run a supported version of Python.
+Google Cloud CLI requires Python; supported versions are Python 3.8 to 3.11.
+By default, the Windows version of Google Cloud CLI comes bundled with Python 3.
+To use Google Cloud CLI your operating system must be able to run a supported version of Python.

 The installer installs all necessary dependencies, including the needed Python version.
-While Cloud SDK installs and manages Python 3 by default, you can use an existing Python installation if necessary by unchecking the option to Install Bundled Python.
+While Google Cloud CLI installs and manages Python 3 by default, you can use an existing Python installation if necessary by unchecking the option to Install Bundled Python.
 See

 gcloud topic startupto learn how to use an existing Python installation.